mr-techieX/web-dev/README.md

 - Ordered List

-"ol" tag is known as the Ordered List tag.
+`ol` tag is known as the Ordered List tag.
 This tag is used to list out things with numbers.

 The list items are marked with numbers by default.